 The Academic Planning Committee is charged with reviewing each degree and certificate program every eight years and each research and service center every four years.
-However, with concurrence of IBHE staff, the schedule may be modified to accommodate program faculty (e.g., to better align with specialized accreditation reviews or to schedule reviews of all programs offered by a unit during the same year).
 See Program Review Schedule 2022-2029.

 Academic Planning Committee review of a program or center culminates in a determination of program status, identification of exemplary aspects of the program, and recommendations for program improvement.
-In determining program status, the committee is limited to selecting one of three categories prescribed by Illinois statutes: In Good Standing, Flagged for Further Review, or Temporary Suspension.
-The committee may also ask program/center faculty to address issues and report back to the committee through submission of one or more interim (or follow-up) reports prior to the subsequent eight-year review (or four-year review, in the case of centers).
-The committee shares its preliminary findings with program faculty before they are finalized.
-Recommendations are then published in program review summaries that become part of the annual academic plan.
-The plan is reviewed by the Academic Senate and then adopted by the Board of Trustees.
+In determining program status, the committee is limited by Illinois statutes to assigning one of three categories: In Good Standing, Flagged for Further Review, or Temporary Suspension.
+The committee may also ask program/center faculty to address issues and report back to the committee through submission of one or more interim (or follow-up) reports prior to the subsequent program review.
+The committee shares its preliminary findings with program faculty members and solicits their feedback.
+Once finalized, committee findings and recommendations are reported to the Academic Senate and the Board of Trustees.
 The current program review status for each program and center of the University may be accessed using the college links in the navigation bar on the left side of this page.

 There are three primary sources of data for conducting program review self-studies: academic program profiles, student learning outcomes assessment data, and standard data sets and reports

-Program-level data are compiled annually for each degree program by the Office of Planning, Research, and Policy Analysis (PRPA) and are published in documents called academic program profiles.
-See academic program profile glossaries (undergraduate programs, graduate programs) for a description of metrics included in the fall 2014 release.
+Program-level data are compiled annually for each degree program by the Office of Planning, Research, and Policy Analysis (PRPA).
+Data are published in documents called academic program profiles.

 The Office of Planning, Research, and Policy Analysis (PRPA) regularly compiles data that program faculty might use to conduct the program review self-study.
-See University Data , Student Data, Faculty Staff Data, and Peer Groups.
+See University Data , Student Data, and Peer Groups.